1) Legal information in accordance with the basic data protection regulation

-CADS GmbH – hereinafter referred to as CADS – would like to use this data protection declaration to inform readers and users of the website (users) about the type, scope and purpose of the personal data processed.
-Furthermore, this data protection declaration will inform data subjects/users about their rights.
+By means of this data protection declaration CADS GmbH, Technologiepark 17, 4320 Perg – hereinafter CADS – wishes to inform the readers and users of the website (users) about the type, scope and purpose of the personal data processed.
+Furthermore, affected persons/users are informed about the rights to which they are entitled by means of this data protection declaration.

-We know that the careful handling of your personal data is very important to you and we appreciate the trust you place in CADS to handle this data conscientiously.
+We know that the careful handling of your personal data is very important to you and appreciate your trust that CADS will handle this data conscientiously.

 CADS is a privately owned company.
 To protect your data, CADS has appointed the following data protection officer: